The First to Go & Graduate Program (F2G&G)

 The purpose of the F2G&G program is to promote the improvement of academic success, persistence, and successful graduation of students participating in the program.
 F2G&G seeks to develop and support a UTSA institution-wide culture that actively recognizes, encourages, and supports first-generation college students.
 The programs developed within F2G&G hope to positively impact first-generation student retention and graduation rates.

 A First-Generation student is anyone whose parent(s) or guardian(s) did not complete a four-year bachelor’s degree from a US university or college.

-F2G&G features a first-generation mentorship program that incorporates Peer and Faculty Mentorship.
-Through regular meetings with Peer Mentors and Faculty Coaches, students build on the assets they bring with them to UTSA as a first-gen student and learn new skills in the process.
-The Mentee, Peer Mentor, Faculty Coach and First-Gen & Transfer Student Center (FGTSC) Staff form a community of support, with the mentee at its core, called a Familia.
+F2G&G features a first-generation mentorship program that incorporates peer mentorship.
+Through regular meetings with peer mentors, students build on the assets they bring with them to UTSA as a first-generation college student and learn new skills in the process.
+The mentee, peer mentor, and First-Generation & Transfer Student Programs (FGTSP) staff form a community of support, with the mentee at its core, called a familia.

-The Familia offers support to navigate college life from a variety of different angles.
-Mentees have the unique opportunity to connect and build meaningful and long lasting relationships with their peer mentor, faculty coach and fellow mentees that participate in the program.
+The familia offers support to navigate college life from a variety of different angles.
+Mentees have the unique opportunity to connect and build meaningful and long-lasting relationships with their peer mentor and fellow mentees that participate in the program.
 These connections are pivotal for students and aid them in building an extended network on campus.

-The Peer Mentors are sophomore, junior, senior or graduate level students and are appointed to serve on a semester by semester basis.
-They are assigned a caseload of first-generation students and meet with them in one-on-one meetings or in groups to build a connection, share updates and announcements and attending university programming together.
+The peer mentors are sophomore, junior, senior, or graduate-level students and are appointed to serve on a semester by semester basis.
+They are assigned a caseload of first-generation students and meet with them in one-on-one meetings or in groups to build a connection, share updates and announcements, and attend university programming together.